cacigev/wmControl/README.md

 * In module control wavemeters are initialized with their version-number.
 When the user wants to measure_something a object of thread.callback is initialized.
    * version number....
    * Setters of the wavemeter are not threaded.
 * At initialisation of thread.callback the version attribute of callback is set.
-This used to get something from a specific wavemeter.
+This used to do_something() from a specific wavemeter.

 # Stephan-plain (client-side)
 * There is (will be) a secondary server implemented, wich handels the requests of user PC.